rkclark/pullp/README.md

 - `npm run pack`: Packages distributable for the current OS and leaves unpackaged files available for inspection for debugging
 - `npm run dist`: Builds the production files and then packages them into a distributable for the current OS
 - `npm run ship`: Builds the production files, packages them for the current OS, and then pushes them to a draft Github release on the Pullp repository.
 For this to work, you must have the relevant access rights on the Pullp repository.
 In addition, you must create a personal token on Github and add it as `GH_TOKEN=**YOURTOKEN**` in a new file `electron-builder.env` in the project root.
 See `electron-builder.example.env` for an example.
+- `npm run install-wsl`: Installs linux versions of all packages except for Electron which is installed as the Windows version.
+For use when developing using Windows Subsystem for Linux (WSL).
+This is currently the best workaround available.

+### :shipit: CI/CD and Releasing

+Pullp uses Travis for CI/CD.
+This is configured so that any branch that is pushed with a name in the format vX.X.X will be automatically packaged for Mac and Linux and uploaded to Github as a draft release.

+Any branch name that doesn't match will have the test suite and linter run against it.

+e.g.

+- a branch with a name `v1.9.70` will be created as a draft release with both the Mac and Linux installation files attached.
+- a branch with a name `add-new-feature` will not be created as a draft release, but will be tested and linted.

+Once the draft release is on Github it can have release notes added and then be published! :ok_hand: